pivotal/docs-tap/fluxcd-source-controller/install.hbs.md

     memory: 64Mi
 ```

-Each system has its unique resource requirements, and the default resources
-provided by Flux Source Controller might not meet the needs of your specific use case.

-You can increase the resource limits by following these steps:
+You can configure the resource limits by following these steps:

 1. Create a `Secret` with the following `ytt` overlay: